-Compared to outdoor cycling, indoor cycling is more complex because it involves rhythm changes, retention and alert pedaling.
-Cycling classes are a cardio workout designed like a Tour de France course, which not only stimulates your cardiovascular circulation but will also develop your lung capacity, without increasing the muscular mass which is being defined through toning and flexibility.
-Repeated sprinters and racing pedal effort, interspersed with active recovery moments and longer intervals that test physical strength, have an active role into increasing the lactic acid level in the body, fat annihilation, calorie burning, and building a toned body.
+Compared to outdoor cycling, indoor cycling is more complex because it involves rhythm changes, retention, and alert pedaling.
+Cycling classes are a cardio workout designed like a Tour de France course, which not only stimulates your cardiovascular circulation but also develops your lung capacity, without increasing the muscular mass which is being defined through toning and flexibility.
+Repeated sprinters and racing pedal effort, interspersed with active recovery moments and longer intervals that test physical strength, play an active role in increasing the levels of lactic acid in the body, fat annihilation, calorie burning, and building a toned body.

 3. The quality of sleep improves and memory is stimulated

-Indoor cycling exercises are dynamic and tonic, but at the end of the day, the body experiences intense physical effects, so your night’s sleep will be deeper and more peaceful.
-Also, because it uses cardio exercises, cycling has beneficial effects on the nervous system, reducing agitation and anxiety, and improving your ability to concentrate.
+Indoor cycling exercises are dynamic and tonic, but at the end of the day, the body experiences intense physical effects, making your night’s sleep deeper and more peaceful.
+In addition, because it uses cardio exercises, cycling has beneficial effects on the nervous system, reducing agitation and anxiety, and improving your ability to concentrate.

 1. Cycling uses a special type of bike

-Cycling bicycle is different from the classic one you ride in the park, being designed according to the structure of cycling classes, to simulate the conditions of the road and to give the cyclist the opportunity to adjust the degree of difficulty / resistance.
+The cycling bicycle is different from the classic one you ride in the park, as it is designed according to the structure of cycling classes, simulating the conditions of the road and giving the cyclist the opportunity to adjust the degree of difficulty/resistance.
 In indoor cycling, the fundamental principle of functioning is to increase heart rate and rhythm fluctuations in order for the training to be truly successful.

 2. There are 3 types of basic cycling movements